wolfspace099/rw-v6/README.md

 # Fill in the two xml files needed for the newsletter and users
-sudo nano sqlconfig.xml #config 1 is for the users sudo nano sqlconfig2.xml #config 2 is for the newsletter
+nano sqlconfig.xml #config 1 is for the users nano sqlconfig2.xml #config 2 is for the newsletter use CTRL+X Y and ENTER to save the files.

 # Make the sessions folder
 mkdir sessions

+# Check the files: login.php wordt-lid.php and dashboard.php and make sure they have the correct path to your sessions folder
+use nano <file>
+and check for the line: "/home/container/sessions" and make sure it now points to your correct path. use CTRL+X Y and ENTER to save the files.

 # Run the php server
 php -S 0.0.0.0:5000 router.php